 At Twickenham Primary Academy, we are aware that the children’s learning needs to keep pace with our rapidly changing world.
 Our creative curriculum is a carefully planned, thematic approach to teaching and learning designed to support children’s natural curiosity, stimulate their creativity and reflects the pupils` cultural capital.
 It offers children the opportunity to work in depth, giving them the time they need to reflect, consolidate and transfer their learning across subjects.
 There is a strong emphasis on not only building up the knowledge, understanding and skills within each topic but also why the chosen learning programme is important to the here and now.

 We actively promote British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs to prepare our pupils for life in modern day Britain.
 We also provide opportunities for our pupils to learn about the contribution of Britons to innovation, excellence and changes in the world.

-Additional curriculum time is afforded by the length of the GEMS school day (8:30am-3:20pm) for reception children increasing slightly each year to 4pm by year 6.
-The longer day ensures that the important and enriching subjects such as languages, PE, music, art, independent learning projects and response to feedback and self-improvement targets is possible without compromising a focus on high academic outcomes in core subjects.
-A truly enriched and enriching education is offered to the pupils.
+Additional curriculum time is afforded by the length of the GEMS school day (8:30am-3:20pm) for Reception children increasing slightly each year to 4pm by year 6.
+The longer day ensures that abundant foundation subjects lesson time and other enriching learning experiences in and out of school is possible without compromising a focus on high academic outcomes in core subjects.
+A truly enriched and enriching education is offered, and teaching is carefully tailored to meet the needs of all pupils.

-In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in March 2017 by the DfES.
+In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in April 2017 by the DfES.
 This Framework specifies the requirement for learning and development in the Early Years and provides specific areas of learning we must cover in our curriculum.
-These areas are: